cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 - TODO - we could setup from a terminal on the local machine
   - we would have to add the ssh-keygen step
-  - this has caused issues in the past with customers
+  - this has caused issues in the past with customers but shouldn't be an issue for us
-  - but shouldn't be an issue for us
+  - need to verify the startup.sh will work on Windows

 ## Login to Azure